 3 x 60 minute episodes

-The trouble is that this is 1950, the rest of his intake at Catterick Camp are National Servicemen, and officer selection is often a matter of having been to the right school and coming from the right background.
+The trouble is that this is 1950, the rest of his intake at Catterick Camp are National Servicemen (who beat him badly for volunteering), and officer selection is often a matter of having been to the right school and coming from the right background.

-Meanwhile, our young hero David Parker (who, having been to grammar school could no wrong) was as unconvincing as the rest and – despite the sensitive underplaying of Christopher Blake – came across as an irritating prig whose comeuppance might not have been deserved but was certainly not deplored.
+Meanwhile, our young hero David Parker was as unconvincing as the rest and – despite the sensitive underplaying of Christopher Blake – came across as an irritating prig whose comeuppance might not have been deserved but was certainly not deplored.